MegaMosquito/achatina/README.md

 Most of the code is written in Python because this language is both popular and easy to learn.
 I used Docker for these containers because Docker is by far the easiest OCI container technology I have found.
 I used Makefiles to capture the commands used to build and run the containers and to highlight the environment variables you can use to configure them.
 I also wrote a small bash `helper` function to do things like get the local hot's LAN IP address because `make` is not great at doing things like this.

 The enclosed documentation gives a high level overview for the architecture, and details the contributions of the individual microservice components.
 These microservices include the top level program container, `achatina`, 3 different visual inferencing "plugin" containers, and 3 shared services containers that support achatina.
 Plugins do the interesting work and they can stand alone if desired (i.e., all of the others are optional, depending upon your needs).
-The Dockerfiles, Makefiles, and source code files here contain important details not in the `README.md` files.
+The Dockerfiles, Makefiles, and source code files here contain important details not in this `README.md`.
 Here is a map of the key documents:

 ```
 ├── README.md ................. the document you are reading!